cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 To [increase the snapshot rate](cluster-settings.html), which helps speed up this large-scale data movement:

-1. Still on VM 31, launch the built-in SQL client:
+1. Still on the 31st instance, launch the built-in SQL client:

     {% include copy-clipboard.html %}
     ~~~ shell